-Josephine Porter serves as the Director for the Institute for Health Policy and Practice (IHPP) at the University of New Hampshire.
-IHPP is an applied research institute within the College of Health and Human Services.
+Josephine Porter serves as the Chief Strategy Officer of the NH Center for Justice & Equity and is an Adjunct Professor at the University of New Hampshire.
+The NH Center for Justice and Equity is focused on advancing issues of racial, economic justice, and health equity within the state of New Hampshire.
+She joined the NH Center for Justice & Equity in 2022, after serving as the Director of the Institute for Health Policy and Practice (IHPP) at the University of New Hampshire, which is an applied research institute within the College of Health and Human Services.
 The mission of IHPP is to conduct and disseminate high-quality, cutting-edge applied research and policy work that enables health system partners to implement evidence-based strategies to improve population health.
 IHPP focuses its work in 5 focal areas: Health Analytics and Informatics, Long Term Care and Aging, Delivery System and Payment Reform, Public Health and Health Promotion, and Health Law and Policy.
 The last of these, Health Law and Policy, is a collaboration with the UNH School of Law.

 Ms. Porter became the Director of IHPP in May 2016, after serving one year as Interim Director, and several years as Deputy Director.
-The IHPP team consists of over 20 staff members and 6-10 students, and works on a wide range of projects, supported by federal, state, and foundation sources.
+The IHPP team works on a wide range of projects, supported by federal, state, and foundation sources.
 In addition to her leadership role in IHPP, Ms. Porter has focused her programmatic work on health data and the effective use of data to shape health policy.
 Ms. Porter has served as co-chair of the national All-Payer Claims Database (APCD) Council, a collaboration between the National Association of Health Data Organizations (NAHDO) and IHPP, for over 5 years.
-She has assisted many state governments in APCD development and effective use issues, and has spoken about the topic at a wide range of national meetings.
+She has assisted many state governments in APCD development and effective use issues and has spoken about the topic at a wide range of national meetings.

 Within the state, Ms. Porter works on a range of health policy issues.
 In 2013, she was appointed by then-Governor Maggie Hassan to serve on the Governor’s Commission on Medicaid Care Management, which provides review and recommendations on New Hampshire’s implementation to Medicaid Managed Care.
 Ms. Porter also serves as co-chair of the Public Health Improvement Services Council, which provides input to the State of New Hampshire Division of Public Health Services’ activities.